nikmeiser/cipp/docs/cippe/1-introduction-to-european-data-protection/1-origins-historical-context.md

 - The OECD was formed in 1961 to fulfill a more global mission and to improve trade and cooperation with countries outside Europe and North America

 #### The OECD and Privacy
+- Published the [OECD Guidelines on the Protection of Privacy and Transborder Flows of Personal Data](https://www.oecd.org/sti/ieconomy/oecdguidelinesontheprotectionofprivacyandtransborderflowsofpersonaldata.htm) on 23 September 1980
+- Not legally binding
+- In close alignment with principles that were being developed by the Council of Europe
+- A lot of similarities between the OECD Guidelines and [Convention 108](http://conventions.coe.int/Treaty/en/Treaties/Html/108.htm), also know as Convention 108
+- Aim is the unimpeded flow of personal data across international borders
+- Applies to both the public and private sector
+- Applies to all personal data irrespective of whether it is gathered electronically or otherwise
+- Applies to automated and manual systems alike

 #### Further Reading
 -  [OECD Guidelines on the Protection of Privacy and Transborder Flows of Personal Data (1980)](https://www.oecd.org/sti/ieconomy/oecdguidelinesontheprotectionofprivacyandtransborderflowsofpersonaldata.htm)